Supervised Contrastive Learning for Detecting Anomalous Driving Behaviours from Multimodal Videos: Supervised Contrastive Learning Approach

-During testing phase, the jointly trained network is used for obtaining latent visual representation for each test sample.
-To calculate a score, a linear classifier can be used on top of the frozen encoder and projection head layers.
-However, this step is not necessary and the learned representations can be directly used at the testing time for calculating a score.
-A template for the normal driving, ($v_n$) \cite{kopuklu2021driver}, can be calculated from latent representations obtained at the projection head of all the normal clips:
+During the test phase, the jointly trained network is used for obtaining latent visual representation for each test sample.
+A template for the normal driving, ($v_n$) \cite{kopuklu2021driver}, can be calculated from the latent representations obtained at the projection head of all the normal clips:

 For a test clip, $t_i$, cosine similarity can be calculated between its latent representation at the projection head and the normal template as follows: